akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     /**
      * ## Import section
      *
-     * This is where sits your dependencies to external modules using the standard import method (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
+     * This is where your dependencies to external modules are, using the standard import method (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
-     * The paths are absolute and the root is the web/bundles folder (at the root of your PIM project) */ import Identifier, {createIdentifier} from 'akeneoreferenceentity/domain/model/attribute/identifier';
+     * The paths are relative to the web/bundles folder (at the root of your PIM project) */ import Identifier, {createIdentifier} from 'akeneoreferenceentity/domain/model/attribute/identifier';
     import ReferenceEntityIdentifier, {